gmcastil/vimrc/doc/log.md

     including the `sudo tee` command.
 To write the contents of a file as the super user, we use `:write! sudo tee % > /dev/null`

+87. Using vimgrep to count matches OR using it to populate the quickfix list with the matches

+Ok, so using `vimgrep` with the quickfix list instead of scrolling through the entire document looking at every instance is a huge improvement to my workflow.